chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Impermanence says:

-In the past and in the future, we must give up this body and leave,
+In the past and in the future,

+we must give up this body and leave,

-The wise realize that everything is destroyed, and in the Dharma one must do the Dharma.
+The wise realize that everything is destroyed,

+and in the Dharma one must do the Dharma.

 Now, we understand what can help us before we die, the Dharma that we have learned and practiced, and the "Om Mani Padme Hum" that we have recited.

 228

-Therefore, we decided: in the face of the coming death, we must put everything aside and only correct the law.
+Therefore, we decided: in the face of approaching death, we must put everything aside and only correct the law.

-2. Appearances and Differences at the End of Life Since it is said that a person will surely die, then what happens when a person dies?
+2. Appearances and Differences at the End of Life

+Since it is said that a person will surely die, then what happens when a person dies?
 What is the difference between those who study Buddhism and those who do not study Buddhism when they face death?

 This is divided into two parts.

-(1) Appearance of Dying To put it simply, when a person is dying, the energies of the four elements of earth, water, fire, and wind will all be received into the central channel, the soul will be in the middle, and then the energy of qi in the whole person will be received into the soul. , the soul will enter emptiness.
+(1) Appearance of Dying

+To put it simply, when a person is dying, the energies of the four elements of earth, water, fire, and wind will all be received into the central channel, the soul will be in the centre, and then the energy of qi in the whole person will be merged into the soul.
+The soul will enter emptiness.

 Those who practice at a high level will understand emptiness at this time, and will enter into concentration in emptiness, which is equivalent to liberation.